SEARCH RFS:

 What is Fisetin?

-Fisetin offers health benefits that might contribute to longevity.
+Fisetin offers health benefits that might contribute to greater longevity, cancer prevention, and brain health.

 Normally, old or dysfunctional cells die off so that new ones can take their place.
 As we age, however, some of these cells become senescent.
 This means that they fail to divide and perform as expected but also fail to die, pumping out toxins and inflaming the body.

+Senescence is an anti-cancer mechanism our bodies developed to prevent cells replicating with damaged DNA – this process also contributes to aging and age-related diseases.
 Fisetin acts as a senolytic activator, which means it can kill senescent cells and make room for healthy ones.
-This is important because early research has suggested that cellular senescence might improve brain function.
+This is important because early research has suggested that clearing senescent cells might improve brain function.
 In one study, mice who received fisetin lived 2.5 months longer than average, even when treatment started late in their lifespan.

 1) Renue LIPO Fisetin – Powdered Liposomal Fisetin